DomePannawat/Face-Detection/README.md

 Overview

 The Face Detection Application is a Python-based program that utilizes OpenCV and Mediapipe libraries for real-time face detection.
 This application provides a user-friendly interface through Tkinter, enabling users to start and stop the camera feed and detect faces efficiently.
-Detected frames can also be saved in a designated directory for further analysis.

 Features